-The State Constitution says that all property is subject to property tax unless otherwise exempt.
+All property is subject to property tax unless otherwise exempt.
 Most people are familiar with the property taxes on their home.
 The assets of a business are also subject to assessment and taxation.

 Business Personal Property is any tangible property owned, claimed, used, possessed, managed or controlled in the conduct of a trade or business.
 This includes all machinery, fixtures, office furniture and equipment.
 In general, business personal property is all property owned or leased by a business except licensed vehicles, business inventory, intangible assets or application software.